GeorgiPenchev77/Nasa-Space-Apps-2025/README.md

 ### 📚 Article View – Explore by Tags
 - Displays all articles related to a selected tag
-- Each article card includes a title and short abstract
+- Each article card includes a title and a short abstract
 - Click any card to open detailed information

 ### 💬 Astronaut AI – Your Space Research Buddy